 - Identify Your At-risk-customers

 You need to do something before it’s too late.
 Usually, the customers that are most likely to churn are not using your product as much as before.
-You can use segmentation here and try to re-engage those customers, based on their persona and interests.
+You can use segmentation here and try to re-engage those customers, based on their persona and interests, and reduce customer churn.

 Hengam is the perfect tool to do this.
 With its smart AI-based technology, hengam learns about user behavior (specifically for your app) and tries to predict who is about to churn from your product.
 Then, it will send the right message to them, trying to re-engage them and win back their interest.